emarc99/VolunChain-Frontend/README.md

 ## Technologies Used 🛠

 ### **Frontend**
-- **Tailwind CSS**:  Provides utility-first styling for fast, responsive, and consistent designs.
+- **TanStack Query**:A library for React that simplifies state management, caching, and syncing server-side data.
-- **React**: For a fast and reactive user interface.
+- **Axios**:A promise-based HTTP client for making API requests in JavaScript, offering features like request/response interception and error handling.
 - **Next.js**: Modern framework enhancing performance and SEO.
 - **Lucide**: A lightweight, customizable icon library that provides scalable, open-source icons for easy integration and styling in your app.